nodejs/node/doc/contributing/maintaining-shared-library-support.md

 to set the LIBPATH (AIX), LD\_LIBRARY\_PATH (Linux/Unix), etc. so that it is found at runtime.

-For the node.exe wrapper, it is built so that it can find the shared library in one of the following:
+For the node wrapper, on linux and macOS it is built so that it can find the shared library in one of the following:

 * the same directory as the node executable
 * ../lib with the expectation that the executable is